 Internal linking, which Sprite builds as part of the same operation that generates and publishes content, serves both the authority routing that traditional SEO requires and the structural depth that generative engines use as a credibility signal.
 A site where informational content is consistently linked to the commercial pages it supports, and where new content enters an established internal architecture, performs better in both environments.
 That architecture builds continuously.
 The retrospective linking pass that’s perpetually two weeks away never has to arrive.

-The result is a content operation that doesn’t need a separate GEO strategy bolted on to an existing SEO strategy.
-Sprite handles both.
-The content compounds.
-The brand becomes more visible on traditional results pages and in the generative responses where purchase intent increasingly forms.
-Quietly.
-Continuously.
-And without waiting to be asked.
+The result is a content operation that doesn’t need a separate GEO strategy bolted onto an existing SEO strategy.
+Sprite handles both, and the content compounds.
+The brand becomes more visible on traditional results pages and in the generative responses where purchase intent increasingly forms, quietly and continuously, without waiting to be asked.

 Sprite builds brand authority through continuous, automated improvement.
 Quietly.
 Consistently.
 And at Scale.